msamedina/bionetverification/README.md

 Scripts should be run using Python 3.

 ## 4. Usage
 See `Examples` for examples of runs for each of the problem types described below.
-Sample input files and verification results are available as well.
+Each problem includes the generated Excel file, the generated smv files and the input file used.

+All input files to be used when running should be saved in the `Inputs` directory.
+Sample input files for SSP and ExCov are included.

 ### SSP
 An input file with the problems to be looked at is necessary.
 Format of the input file is expected to be a derivative of the DIMACS format.
 Each row is a new set, mark end of line with 0.
 So the SSP for S = {2, 5, 9} would be denoted as: